 The amount your employer contributes to your HSA will vary, so you will need to find out what your employer offers.
 Most employers offer an annual contribution because HDHP’s save them cost on premiums versus traditional health insurance plans and they want to encourage their employees to enroll in them.

 I’ve seen employers contribute up to the annual deductible amount.
-The annual deductible amount varies per the plan your employer offers, but the minimum annual deductible is at least $1,300 for individual coverage (up from $1,250 in 2014) or $2,600 for family coverage (up from $2,500 in 2014).
+The annual deductible amount varies per the plan your employer offers, but the minimum annual deductible is at least $1,350 for individual coverage or $2,700 for family coverage (in 2019).

 The annual deductible is the annual amount you are responsible for before your insurance kicks in.
 Once you hit this point, your expenses for a given year are limited since the HDHP will kick in and cover a large percentage (usually 90%-100%) of additional costs.